 - To find files by content because you can’t remember the file name

-Stellar Phoenix Macintosh Data Recovery is a valuable tool that no Mac owner should be without.
+Stellar Macintosh Data Recovery is a valuable tool that no Mac owner should be without.
 When you can’t find a file in the trash can or through searching the contents of your Mac; use Macintosh Data Recovery to restore deleted Mac files.